Continue with Facebook

 Bladder tumors are also described by grade, which refers to how abnormal the cancer cells look under a microscope and how likely they are to grow or spread.
 High-grade bladder cancers grow and spread more aggressively and are more likely to come back after treatment.
 Low-grade cancers tend to grow slowly and are less likely to spread.

-The symptoms for NMIBC and MIBC often overlap.
+The symptoms of NMIBC and MIBC often overlap.
 Other conditions, like kidney stones or urinary tract infections, can also cause these symptoms.
 If your healthcare provider suspects you have bladder cancer, they’ll recommend tests to confirm the diagnosis and determine if you have NMIBC or MIBC.

 In general, people diagnosed with NMIBC tend to have a better outlook than those with MIBC.
 Prognosis — or expected outcome — depends on many factors, including the stage and grade of the cancer, how far it has spread, and whether it returns after treatment.